Table of Contents

 1. Cashless claim for planned hospitalisation

-Generally, it’s advisable to contact at least 72 hours before your scheduled admission.
+Generally, it’s advisable to contact your insurer 48 to 72 hours before your scheduled admission.
+For non-network hospitals under the “Cashless Everywhere” network, a minimum of 48 hours notice is mandatory.
 It’s a pre-approval step, ensuring that when the time comes, you can focus solely on your health, without worrying about the financial bills.

-Submit a pre-authorisation form along with your doctor’s advice and any other relevant documents requested by your insurer and have a stress-free experience.
+- Submit a pre-authorisation form along with your doctor’s advice and any other relevant documents requested by your insurer to ensure a stress-free experience.

 2. Cashless claim for emergency hospitalisation

-Get admitted, and the hospital notifies the insurance company.
-Once you’re admitted to the hospital, the TPA takes over the takes.
-They notify your insurance company about the emergency admission, kickstarting the cashless claim process.
+- Once you’re admitted to the hospital, the TPA (Third-Party Administrator) takes over the administrative tasks.
+They submit the emergency pre-authorisation form to your insurance company, kickstarting the cashless claim process.
 It’s like having a safety net in place for unexpected healthcare needs.

 Quick Read: Cashless Health Insurance Claims